wimpysworld/stream-sprout/README.md

 ### YouTube

-Here's are example configurations for YouTube.
+Here's an example configuration for YouTube.

 ```yaml
 services: